Cray-HPE/docs-csm/operations/validate_csm_health.md

 **IMPORTANT:** When the PIT node is booted the NCN node metal.no-wipe status is not available and is correctly reported as 'unavailable'.
 Once ncn-m001 has been booted the NCN metal.no-wipe status is expected to be reported as metal.no-wipe=1.

-**IMPORTANT:** When the PIT node is not booted, if the output of the ncnHealthChecks.sh script shows that there are nodes that do not have the metal.no-wipe=1 status, then do the following:
+**IMPORTANT:** Only when ncn-m001 has been booted, if the output of the ncnHealthChecks.sh script shows that there are nodes that do not have the metal.no-wipe=1 status, then do the following:

 ```bash
 ncn# csi handoff bss-update-param --set metal.no-wipe=1 --limit <SERVER_XNAME>